What are Balanced Funds?

-In some classifications, balanced funds are known as hybrid funds while in others, they are classified as a type of hybrid fund.
+In some classifications, balanced mutual funds are known as hybrid funds while in others, they are classified as a type of hybrid funds.
 The other types of hybrid funds are Monthly Income Plans (MIPs) and Arbitrage funds.
 For the purpose of understanding, let’s look at different types of hybrid/balanced funds available in the market.

+a.
 Equity Oriented Balanced Funds

 In the normal jargon, a balanced fund refers to the funds where 65% or more of the fund is invested in equity.
 As explained above, the equity orientation is more than being just a 50:50 break-up of funds between equity and debt.

+b.
 Monthly Investment Plan (MIP)